 Naomi Osaka beats Petra Kvitova to win Australian Open

-Naomi Osaka edged Petra Kvitova to win the Australian Open Saturday, her second consecutive Grand Slam title.
+Naomi Osaka edged out Petra Kvitova to win the Australian Open Saturday for her second consecutive Grand Slam title.

 Osaka, 21, became the first tennis player from Japan to reach No. 1 in the rankings.
 She edged Czech tennis player Kvitova 7-6 (2), 5-7, 6-4.